-As mowing season winds down and you get ready to store your mower, take the time to do some basic fall mower maintenance.
-Winterizing your mower will protect it – and your investment in it.
-Proper maintenance will also make getting started next spring easier.
+As mowing season winds down and it’s time to store your mower, you’ll need to take the time to complete some basic fall mower maintenance called “winterizing.”
+Winterizing your Exmark mower will protect your investment.

-Some people start up their mowers periodically during the winter.
-If you don’t plan on doing this, it’s best to remove and store the battery in a cool, dry place.
+You might want to start your mower periodically during the winter.
+If that’s not possible, it’s best to remove and store the battery in a cool, dry place.
 Just be sure to recharge it fully before starting the mower in the spring.

 How to Store Your Mower for the Winter